 2. Physical Exercise

-Having a baby during a pandemic while living in a city meant we ended up spending more time inside than we would have normally.
 Somehow, I exercised a lot less than I intended to postpartum, which is completely fine, but my body was feeling that itch to work hard.
 This trip was the most I had moved consistently since having my son.
 It was a bit of a shock to my system in the best possible way.
 After three days out there I felt calmer, happier and more alive than I had in quite a while.
-Waking up next to an alpine lake with sore limbs is good medicine—especially with the compound stress of caring for an infant and COVID.
+Waking up next to an alpine lake with sore limbs is good medicine—especially with the compound stress of caring for an infant.

 3. Connection With Each Other